MichaelsPlayground/NfcMifareDesfireVerifyOriginalitySignature/readme.md

-# NFC Verify the originality signature of NXP's Mifare Desfire EV2
+# NFC Verify the originality signature of NXP's Mifare Desfire Light

-This app is verifying the ("originality") signature of a Mifare Desfire EV2 tag.
+This app is verifying the ("originality") signature of a Mifare Desfire Light tag.

 Kindly note that the code for verification of the signature is taken from the application note
 AN11350, provided by NXP.

 The **Public Key** is taken from a public available document: Mifare DESFire Light Features and Hints AN12343.pdf (see pages 86-88).

 These are the specifications of the signature:
 ```plaintext